fchavonet/holbertonschool-interview/utf8_validation/README.md

 ## ♥️ <span id="thanks">Thanks</span>

-A big thank you to all my Holberton School peers and mentors for their support during this project.
-Your insights and feedback have been invaluable!
+A big thank you to all my Holberton School peers for their help and support throughout these projects.

 ## 👷 <span id="authors">Authors</span>